greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/load/topics/transforming-xml-data.html.md

 The `gpfdist` parallel file server allows you to set up transformations that enable Greenplum Database external tables to read and write files in formats that are not supported with the `CREATE EXTERNAL TABLE` command's `FORMAT` clause.
 An *input* transformation reads a file in the foreign data format and outputs rows to `gpfdist` in the CSV or other text format specified in the external table's `FORMAT` clause.
 An *output* transformation receives rows from `gpfdist` in text format and converts them to the foreign data format.

-**Note:** `gpfdist` and `gpload` are compatible only with the Greenplum Database major version in which they are shipped.
+> **Note** `gpfdist` and `gpload` are compatible only with the Greenplum Database major version in which they are shipped.
 For example, a `gpfdist` utility that is installed with Greenplum Database 4.x cannot be used with Greenplum Database 5.x or 6.x.

 This topic describes the tasks to set up data transformations that work with `gpfdist` to read or write external data files with formats that Greenplum Database does not support.